witnet/documentation/docs/protocol/data-requests/overview.md

 **retrieval** stage returned an `Integer`, the **aggregation** stage will start with an `Array<Integer>`, that is, an array of `Integer`s.

-For more information on data types, you can read the [RADON documentation][radon], which provides a detailed description of all the types and the operators they provide.

 ## The RAD Engine

 The RAD Engine is the component in charge of processing Witnet requests.